Farmingdale

 Tools you'll need for tuning your drum kit include a drum key and drum sticks.

 1. A drum key.
-The first thing you’ll need to tune your drums is a drum key.
+The first thing you’ll need when learning how to tune your drums is a drum key.
 A drum key is a small tool that’s used to tighten or loosen the tension rods that control the pitch of the drum.

 Tightening the tension rods causes the pitch of the drum to go up; loosening the tension rods will lower the pitch.
 Drum keys can also be used to adjust hardware such as hi-hat stands and kick drum pedals.